 Why did this happen?

-IRV, by its very design, only counts the second and subsequent preferences of the voters whose prior higher preference choices have been eliminated.
+IRV only counts the second and subsequent preferences of the voters whose prior higher preference choices have been eliminated.

-This means that the subsequent preferences of the voters who chose B or C first, highlighted in red, were not accounted for by the IRV tabulation algorithm.
+This means that the subsequent preferences of the voters who chose B or C first, highlighted in red, were not counted by the IRV tabulation algorithm.
 Those voters preferred A second by strong super majorities over the alternative.
 This counting flaw was particularly bad for those who placed C first: they had A as a second choice by more than a 3:1 ratio (1,513 to 495).

 IRV maintains the spoiler effect